hunterward98/school_projects/Abstract Data Structures/Implemenations of KV collection/README.txt

 Each of these assignments were performed in CPSC 223 at Gonzaga University.
 CPSC223 is the third computer science class for most students and focuses on Abstract Data Structures and Algorithms.
-Each of these assignments has a testing suite, data inputs, and are based off the abstract collection class.
+Each of these assignments has a testing suite, data inputs, and are based off the abstract collection class outlined in the file collection.h.

 I did not intend for these to be ran, but for you to just look at.
 If you wish to run them, read how I did it at the bottom.